Would you like to wake up early?

 You can create a good habit faster if you know what works, what doesn’t, and how close you realize this habit.
 Don’t beat yourself up if you miss a day on your new early morning schedule.

 For the first few weeks, I recorded when I got up, how long I slept, and when I went to bed.
 I found out checking email and social media late at night is a bad idea because I find it hard to sleep afterward.

 Maintaining consistent circadian rhythms helps a lot.
 A circadian rhythm refers to your sleeping and waking cycle.
 Consistent early morning risers go to bed and rise at the same time every day, including the weekends.

 I don’t get up early every day, 365 days a year.

 I sleep late at least one day at the weekend, and there are times when it’s not possible or practical to get up at six AM because of the demands of the previous day.

-I told a friend once when you rise early “you give the best of yourself to yourself.”
+You don’t need to be an early bird to start waking up at dawn.
+It takes practice and some self-discipline.
+I told a friend once when you rise early, “you give the best of yourself to yourself.”

-But what if you really are more productive writing at night?
+But what if you really are more creative at night?

-If you’re happy with your late night writing routine and the demands of day-to-day life aren’t intruding, stick with what works.
+If you’re happy with your late routine and output, stick with what works.